Why Study German Studies?

 What is German Studies?

-German is an interdisciplinary program that focuses on the language, culture, history, politics and literature of Germany and other German-speaking countries, as well as their influence on other cultures in Europe and beyond.
-The Department of German at UC specializes in contemporary Germany, which boasts one of the world's most powerful economies and holds a central leadership role within the European Union.
+German Studies is an interdisciplinary program that focuses on the language, culture, history, politics, media and literature of Germany and other German-speaking countries, as well as their influence on other cultures in Europe and beyond.
+The program specializes in contemporary Germany, which boasts one of the world's most powerful economies and holds a central leadership role within the European Union.
 We believe, however, that today's Germany cannot be understood without reference to German history.
 Therefore, we offer courses that range from the Middle Ages to the 21st century and deal with a wide variety of topics and texts.
 We also place a great deal of emphasis on the impact that German culture has had on Cincinnati and consider German-American studies to be a vital component of German.

 Through academic course work, participation in study-abroad programs and interaction with outstanding faculty and visiting lecturers from around the world, German majors and minors have the opportunity to broaden their horizons and develop skills that will enrich their lives and enable them to contribute to greater global awareness when they assume roles in careers and society.